yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## 🌎 Warm Up

-Visit [the DisneyPlus login page](https://www.disneyplus.com/login).
+Visit <a target="blank" href="https://www.disneyplus.com/login">the DisneyPlus login page</a>.
 As a user, if you were to enter your email, then click "Continue," what would you expect to happen next?

-Visit [the Discord login page](https://discordapp.com/login).
+Visit <a target="blank" href="https://discordapp.com/login">the Discord login page</a>.
 As a user, if you were to enter your email and password, then click "Login," what would you expect to happen next?

 <div class="try-it">
   <h2>🗂 Brainstorm</h2>